Youth in Asia (No Wave band)

-Youth in Asia (aka Youthinasia and/or YIA) was a short-lived American no wave conceptual art noise music band from New York City that was formed in 1978 by Frank Schroder (bass), Taro Suzuki (keyboards and vocals), Steven Harvey (guitar and vocals) and Stephan Wischerth (drums).
+Youth in Asia (aka Youthinasia and/or YIA) was an American no wave conceptual art noise music band from New York City that was formed in 1978 by Frank Schroder (bass), Taro Suzuki (keyboards and vocals), Steven Harvey (guitar and vocals) and Stephan Wischerth (drums).

 History

 Founders, Taro Suzuki and Frank Schroder were (and are) practicing visual artists.
 Steven Harvey was an artist and now runs an art gallery called steven harvey fine art projects.
 Both Stephan Wischerth and Steven Harvey have tracks on the Just Another Asshole compilation anthology.
 Thus the post-punk band members were very much interested in visual and conceptual art and thus they didn’t have much musical training.
 Something typical of no wave music bands, in general.
 They were more interested in making conceptual noise music with a beat, than traditional new wave music.
 For example, Taro Suzuki played the piano with his forehead in the band.